5k-mirrors/poe-live-search-manager/README.md

 ## How does it work

-- Copy search links from poe.trade
+- Add a list of links to your searches
 - [Wait for notification to appear ingame](http://i.imgur.com/RkTK4DN.png)
 - [Press button](http://i.imgur.com/QpZqHJD.png)
 - Enjoy